Cholesbury

-Cholesbury (recorded as Chelwardisbyry in the 13th century) is a village in Buckinghamshire, England, on the border with Hertfordshire.
+Cholesbury (recorded as Chelwardisbyry in the 13th century) is a village in the civil parish of Cholesbury-cum-St. Leonards, in Buckinghamshire, England, on the border with Hertfordshire.
 It is situated in the Chiltern Hills, about 4 mi east of Wendover, 5 mi north of Chesham and 5 mi from Berkhamsted.

-Cholesbury is one of four villages comprising Cholesbury-cum-St Leonards, a civil parish within Chiltern District.
+Cholesbury is one of four villages comprising Cholesbury-cum-St Leonards parish.
 Braziers End is a hamlet which has always been closely associated with Cholesbury.

 It is a rural community and most local people rely for employment on neighbouring towns, the proximity of London and the availability of broadband technology.

 Geography

 At 178 acre, Cholesbury is one of the smallest villages in the county and is located within Chiltern downland landscape on the upland plateau and close to the chalk escarpment which overlooks the Aylesbury Vale.
 At its highest point the village is some 650 ft above sea level.

 Geology

 The geology of the area has dictated the land use.
 The soil comprises gravely clay, intermixed with flints, small pebbles and öolite over a chalk formation.
 Several examples of puddingstones a characteristic form of this aggregate have been found locally.
 There are no streams in the area due to the porous chalk sub soil.
 In places the occurrence of clay close to the surface accounts for several natural ponds fed by springs.
 Until connection with mains water in the mid-20th century, the scarcity of water had necessitated the sinking of deep wells and capture of rainwater.